LLNL/Silo/docs/globals.md

 * **Description:**

-  Silo's compatibility mode influences how data is *exchanged* between producers and consumers when they are using versions of the Silo library (or an underlying driver library such as HDF5) different enough to introduce potential compatibility issues.
+  Silo's compatibility mode influences whether data can be exchanged between producers and consumers using dramatically different versions of Silo or an underlying I/O library such as HDF5 Silo depends on.

   By default, the Silo library operates to *maximize* compatibility of files created between newer and older versions of the library (or an underlying driver library such as HDF5).
-  However, doing this often comes at the cost of lost performance.
+  However, doing this may come at the cost of some lost performance.
-  Better performance may be possible by using newer features of Silo (or an underlying driver library such as HDF5) but the resulting data may not be readable by older versions of Silo (or older versions of an underlying driver library such as HDF5).
+  Better performance may be possible by using newer versions of Silo (or an underlying driver library such as HDF5) but the resulting data may not be readable by older versions of Silo (or older versions of an underlying driver library such as HDF5).

   Silo's compatibility mode is designed to enable producers and consumers to control the tradeoff between compatibility and performance.
   The compatibility mode can be set globally for the entire library with `DBSetCompatibilityMode()`.